 We should have clear-cut goals as to the message we want to send with our image, and dress in a manner that's consistent with those goals, to yield the desired results.
 Behavior scientist us that we notice the following characteristics about every human being we see in this order: Skin Color, Sex, Age, Bearing (height, body language, etc.), Appearance, Direct Eye Contact, and Speech.
 The first three of these we have absolutely no control over.
 However, we can take full advantage help us enhance and control the best image we can present.
 Since 8o% of what others see of us is our clothing, let's examine some basic faux pas that, if we take care to conscientiously avoid; we'll remain well above the learning curve when it comes to projecting our best possible professional image.
 Please be reminded that these are just a few, directed toward men and women, or both:

 1. MEN, never ever wear a short sleeve shirt with a tie (no, not even in the summertime).
-Short sleeve dress shirts are perceived as lower class apparel. this is acceptable if it's a part of a uniform or you're the manager in a fast food restaurant.
+Short sleeve dress shirts are perceived as lower class apparel.
+However, it's acceptable if it's a part of a uniform or you're the manager in a fast-food restaurant.
 But not for projecting a professional image that commands authority.